sophiaponte/prefect-legacy/docs/orchestration/faq/upgrading_1.0.md

 Introduced in 0.15.0, Prefect includes new tasks that give you more flexibility around working with sub-flow execution &mdash; also known as "flow-of-flows" &mdash; and result passing:

-- [`create_flow_run`](/api/latest/tasks/prefect.html#create-flow-run) lets you programmatically create a flow run in the backend for a registered flow.
+- [`create_flow_run`](/api/latest/tasks/prefectlegacy.html#create-flow-run) lets you programmatically create a flow run in the backend for a registered flow.
-- [`wait_for_flow_run`](h/api/latest/tasks/prefect.html#wait-for-flow-run) lets you wait for a flow run to finish executing while receiving state and log information regarding the flow run.
+- [`wait_for_flow_run`](h/api/latest/tasks/prefectlegacy.html#wait-for-flow-run) lets you wait for a flow run to finish executing while receiving state and log information regarding the flow run.
-- [`get_task_run_result`](/api/latest/tasks/prefect.html#get-task-run-result) waits for a task run to complete and returns the result.
+- [`get_task_run_result`](/api/latest/tasks/prefectlegacy.html#get-task-run-result) waits for a task run to complete and returns the result.

-See [Scheduling a flow-of-flows](/core/idioms/flow-to-flow.html#scheduling-a-flow-of-flows) and the "Sub-flow result passing" section in the blog post [Prefect 0.15.0: A New Flow Run Experience](https://www.prefect.io/blog/prefect-0-15-0-a-new-flow-run-experience/) for details.
+See [Scheduling a flow-of-flows](/core/idioms/flow-to-flow.html#scheduling-a-flow-of-flows) and the "Sub-flow result passing" section in the blog post [Prefect 0.15.0: A New Flow Run Experience](https://www.prefectlegacy.io/blog/prefect-0-15-0-a-new-flow-run-experience/) for details.

 ## Imports have moved

 Imports for some Prefect modules have moved:

-- Artifacts functions now imported from `prefect.backend.artifacts`.
+- Artifacts functions now imported from `prefectlegacy.backend.artifacts`.
-- `Parameter` now imported from `prefect.Parameter` instead of `prefect.core.tasks`.
+- `Parameter` now imported from `prefectlegacy.Parameter` instead of `prefectlegacy.core.tasks`.
-- Exceptions now imported from `prefect.exceptions` instead of `prefect.utilities.exceptions`.
+- Exceptions now imported from `prefectlegacy.exceptions` instead of `prefectlegacy.utilities.exceptions`.
-- Executors now imported from `prefect.executors` instead of `prefect.engine.executors`.
+- Executors now imported from `prefectlegacy.executors` instead of `prefectlegacy.engine.executors`.

 These imports were available at both paths previously, but will only be available at the new path now.